Blood

 for every trait.)

-Of the three alleles, A and B show incomplete dominance.
+Of the three alleles, A and B show codominance.
 This means that

 a person possessing both A and B alleles as their genotype, has AB blood